10. Make my device talk, move, etc¶

 Reflections:¶

-I learnt that voltage dividers are not a smart way to control voltage, since it makes current
+In terms of actuating Output Devices, I learnt that voltage dividers are not a smart way to control voltage, and started to understand 2 important components: MOSFETS and 3-Terminal Regulators.

 Assignment Checklist:¶